jmickey/blog-hugo/content/posts/80-interviews-5-weeks.md

 For the most part I applied and interviewed for Senior DevOps Engineer roles (NB: I've lumped 'Principal Engineer' in with Senior Engineer), and SRE roles.

-Almost a quarter were "lead" level roles which would have involded having direct reports, those that know me will also know that I'm not a huge fan of the management pathway - therefore I placed extra importance on the amount of engineering work these roles would involve.
+Almost a quarter were "lead" level roles which would have involved having direct reports, those that know me will also know that I'm not a huge fan of the management pathway - therefore I placed extra importance on the amount of engineering work these roles would involve.
 In the end I only chose to progress with one lead level role to the final round, and eventually turned down an offer for that role.

 I've never been a huge fan of the DevOps as a title trend that is currently happening, but I also understand that it's a direction the industry has chosen to take - as such I have a basic principle when evaluating a role: